AntonTheDev/FlightAnimator/README.md

 ###Timing Adjustments

-Due to the dynamic nature of the framework, it won't always perform the way that you expect at first, and may take a few tweaks to get it just right.
-FlightAnimator has a few settings that allow for customization your animation duration.
+Due to the dynamic nature of the framework, it won't always perform the expect way at first, and may take a few tweaks to get it just right.
+FlightAnimator has a few settings that allow for customization of the animation duration.

-The options you have are the following:
+The following timing options are available:

 * Designating timing priority during synchronization for the overall animation
 * Designating a primary driver on individual property animations within a group

-#####Timing Priority
+####Timing Priority

-First a little background, the framework basically does some magic so synchronize the time by prioritizing the maximun time remaining based on progress if redirected in mid flight.
+First a little background, the framework basically does some magic so synchronize the time by prioritizing the maximum time remaining based on progress if redirected in mid flight.

-Lets look at the following example of setting the timingPriority on a group animation to .MaxTime, which is the default value, and start with a behavior you are familiar with from FlightAnimator.
+Lets look at the following example of setting the timingPriority on a group animation to .MaxTime, which is the default value for FlightAnimator.

 ```
 func animateView(toFrame : CGRect) {